WebPredict/angular-2-interview-questions/README.md

 **What are the possible ways to bind component properties to an associated template?**

-A: interpolation binding, one way binding, two way binding.
+A: Interpolation binding, one way binding, two way binding.

 ## Component/Directive Questions